What does Industry 4.0 mean? The definition of digitizationDigitization

 On the one hand, ever-greater connectivity and automation are replacing jobs with robots, artificial intelligence and new machines.
 On the other, more and more is expected of highly qualified personnel, and there is growing demand for them on the labour markets.
 New jobs are being created by digitalisation and the new business models it makes possible.
 People have more time for important things: routine tasks are handled by machines, while employees can concentrate on interpersonal matters, planning, organising and creative thinking.
 Movements such as New Work are examining what this new world of work might look like, and are considering questions such as: what will our work look like in the future?

 The onus is on companies to pick up on this trend in good time, especially given the high demand for suitably qualified employees.
 Knowledge work is likely to be a key factor in value creation in the future, and a growing number of companies are taking the decision to establish their own development departments.
 In order to fully exploit the potential offered by digitalisation, employees will need to be given the motivation and skills to cope with the new processes.
-You can find out more about this in our interview with Professor Sven Voelpel of Jacobs University (german).

 The opportunities offered by Industry 4.0